 Changes at big publishers

-French media conglomerate Vivendi now holds 24% of Ubisoft’s shares (opens in new tab), signaling that it isn’t backing off of its hostile takeover attempt.
+French media conglomerate Vivendi now holds 24% of Ubisoft’s shares, signaling that it isn’t backing off of its hostile takeover attempt.
 It’s hard to say how a Vivendi-controlled Ubisoft would change, but Ubisoft CEO Yves Guillemot is not happy about it.
-He’s suggested that Ubisoft would (opens in new tab) before being controlled by Vivendi, and that he may step down if Vivendi does take over the board.
+He’s suggested that Ubisoft would consider selling to another group before being controlled by Vivendi, and that he may step down if Vivendi does take over the board.
 He also suggested that Ubisoft may “lose some of the key talents" in the wake of a takeover.
 If Ubisoft manages to remain independent, we may see no big shift, but the other options—selling to another corporation or ceding to Vivendi—could see its strategy shift considerably in 2017.